Mivinci/x26/README.md

 x26 uses [pnpm](https://pnpm.io) for module management, so make sure you have both [Node](https://nodejs.org) and and pnpm installed on your device.

-You can use whatever method you like to install pnpm. (e.g npm)
+You can use whatever tools you like to install pnpm. (e.g. npm)

 ```bash
 npm i -g pnpm